shekher1997/Twitter__Bot/README.md

 # Twitter_Bot
-Trying to make a twitter bot
+Trying to make a twitter bot.